SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Linear collisions for

 To compare the performance of our algorithm to that of the subexponential algorithm from a practical point of view, we have limited the length of the collision to $2^{80}$ bits (one terra terra bits), a generous upper bound for an acceptable message length.
 Then, for each $n=64,128,256,\dots,16384$, we have computed the maximal value of $n_0$ for which the collision length of the subexponential algorithm is not greater than $2^{80}$.
 For this value of $n_0$, the running time of the subexponential algorithm is minimal.
 Table \ref{tab:compar1} lists, for each of these $n$, the running time and collision length (rounded) for our algorithm and the subexponential one.
 One sees clearly that, limiting the collision length to $2^{80}$, our generic algorithm is much faster in all cases, and produces much shorter collisions.

 But this is not the end of the story.
-Petit has realized that, for $q$ a power of $2$, some of the methods of \cite{PetitTowards} and \cite{Faugere} can be combined with our methods from Section \ref{sec:rational}.
-Following is a heuristic algorithm obtaining, heuristically, collisions of linear length for \emph{arbitrary} generators $A_0,A_1$ of $\SL{2^n}$.
-This algorithm grew out of a proposal of Petit.
-A matrix $E\in\SL{q}$ is \emph{orthogonal} if $E\transpose{E}=I$.
-The orthogonal matrices in $\SL{2^n}$ are precisely matrices of the form
+Petit has realized that, for $q$ a power of $2$, given the methods of \cite{PetitTowards} and \cite{Faugere}, our methods from Section \ref{sec:rational} imply that, heuristically, collisions of linear length can be found for \emph{arbitrary} generators $A_0,A_1$ of $\SL{2^n}$.
+Modulo our results, this algorithm is implicit in the proof of Proposition 3 of \cite{Faugere}.
+Following is a detailed description of this algorithm.